DigitaleGesellschaft/jekyll-theme-conference/README.md

 ## Content

+The congress' content is based on the configuration in the configuration file, the schedule in the `program.yml` file and the talks, speakers and rooms descriptions in the corresponding files and folders.
+There exists a Python file in the root, `create_entries.py`, which can be used to export content from a CSV table and generate the different files based on it automatically.

 ### Schedule

 The one-day schedule of the conference is defined in the [`data/program.yml`] file.
 It consists of an array of rooms each consisting of a